21.2. Neo4j Status Codes

 The request (directly or indirectly) referred to a constraint that does not exist.

 The request (directly or indirectly) referred to an index that does not exist.

 The client provided an incorrect username and/or password.

-The client provided an invalid authorization token, or does not have privileges to perform the operation requested.
+The client does not have privileges to perform the operation requested.